IBM/automation-ibmcloud-infra-zos-dev/README.md

 - **12/2022** - Wazi Dev Spaces installation in OCP
 - **06/2022** - Initial release

-Use this content to provision IBM Z, Virtual Servers.
+Use this content to deploy IBM Wazi for Dev Spaces onto an existing OpenShift cluster, or to provision IBM Z, Virtual Servers and/or OpenShift clusters.

 > This collection of IBM Cloud terraform automation bundles has been crafted from a set of [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by the IBM Ecosystem Lab team part of the [IBM Ecosystem organization](https://www.ibm.com/partnerworld/public?mhsrc=ibmsearch_a&mhq=partnerworld).
 Please contact **Matthew Perrins** __mjperrin@us.ibm.com__, **Sean Sundberg** __seansund@us.ibm.com__, or **Andrew Trice** __amtrice@us.ibm.com__ for more details or raise an issue on the repository for bugs or feature requests.